wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

-Finally, `shouldParse` is a function from [hspec-megaparsec](https://hackage.haskell.org/package/hspec-megaparsec) - a library containing utility functions for testing parsers build with megaparsec.
+Finally, `shouldParse` is a function from [hspec-megaparsec](https://hackage.haskell.org/package/hspec-megaparsec) - a library containing utility functions for testing parsers built with megaparsec.
 Here we are using it to say `parse byte "" s` should parse to the string `s` - meaning the `byte` parser run on string `s` should just give us back `s`.